michaeltlombardi/pentola/content/02-character-creation/growth-and-change.md

 Every time a character takes an action which is witnessed and could reinforce a character's reputation, make a mark to the right of the reputation on your character sheet.
 Every time a character takes an action which is witnessed and could degrade a character's reputation, make a mark to the left of the reputation on your character sheet.

-After each adventure, note the total marks against each of the character's reputations - one mark which reinforces it cancels out one which degrades it.
+After each adventure, note the total marks against each of the character's reputations—one mark which reinforces it cancels out one which degrades it.
 Roll a d100 for each remaining mark.
 If the mark is to the right of the reputation and the result is higher than the reputation bonus, increase it by 3.
 If the mark is to the left of the reputation and the result is lower than the reputation bonus, decrease it by 3.